rconfig/rconfig/README.md

 9. Run the installation script.
 This will install the required packages, setup the database, and configure the web server.
 The script will take a few minutes to complete.

 > [!WARNING]
 > Do not run the next command on existing rConfig deployments in an attempt to update.
 You must follow the instructions in the <a href="#update">Updating</a> section below.
+The command below is for new installations only.

 ```sh
 php artisan install